Monterrey: Sports

-The city hosted 8 matches during the 1986 FIFA World Cup.
-The city will host matches during the 2026 FIFA World Cup.
+The city hosted 8 matches during the 1986 FIFA World Cup and will host matches during the 2026 FIFA World Cup.
 The FINA World Junior Swimming Championships were held in Monterrey in the summer of 2008 at the University of Nuevo Leon (UANL), after the completion of a world-class and FINA-approved Aquatic Center.
 Also the city wanted to bid for the 2016 Summer Olympics, but the Mexican Olympic Committee refused to support it.
 Backed by a young people's movement, students of the universities of Monterrey formed the Monterrey 2014 Foundation with the purpose of hosting the 2014 Summer Youth Olympics.
 In 2009, the Mexican Olympic Committee gave the bid to Guadalajara which later on withdrew the bid late January 2010.
 Monterrey was bidding for the 2018 Summer Youth Olympics.
 Again, in February 2012, the Mexican Olympic Committee chose Guadalajara as a candidate for the 2018 Summer Youth Olympics, but was eliminated by the International Olympic Committee to advance to the final round.
 Since then, the Foundation Monterrey Olympic City A.C., the new name of this group of young citizens, are working on a project bid for the 2023 Summer Youth Olympics and then apply for the 2028 Summer Olympics.

 Monterrey has two football teams in the Mexican league.
 The C.F.
 Monterrey, commonly known as the Rayados del Monterrey, uses the Estadio BBVA Bancomer, a facility sponsored by BBVA Bancomer and other important businesses.
 The Tigres UANL, owned by CEMEX, host matches at Estadio Universitario, on the main campus of the UANL.
 Both teams are related to the city on the derby, called Clásico Regiomontano.
 During the match, most of the city watches in bars, clubs, and family homes.
 It was proposed to build a stadium for both teams, the "Estadio Internacional Monterrey", but both teams rejected the idea.
 The project is still being promoted, but the UANL Tigres have yet to finish their stadium contract and the Rayados just inaugurated a new stadium of their own.
 Club de Fútbol Monterrey recently opened a new stadium with a capacity of 50,000.
-It was scheduled to be finished by 2014, named "Estadio de Fútbol Monterrey", but was inaugurated on August 2, 2015, in a match with Benfica FC.
+It was scheduled to be finished by 2014, named "Estadio de Fútbol Monterrey", but was inaugurated on August 2, 2015, in a match with Benfica.
 Rayados won, 3–0.
 Before the inauguration, the name was changed to Estadio BBVA Bancomer.
 It will remain the club's property for 50 years before becoming government property.

 In addition, two professional indoor soccer teams were hosted in the past, the Monterrey La Raza, members of the Continental Indoor Soccer League and World Indoor Soccer League and the Monterrey Fury, members of the Major Indoor Soccer League.
 The city was awarded another franchise to begin play in the fall of 2007 in the MISL.